eoleedi/TimeTree-Exporter/DEVELOPMENT.md

 - [ ] ~~**Period Note**~~ (Not mapped; no clear iCalendar property without mixing it into `DESCRIPTION`)

 Observed public calendars such as `rakuten_official` and `niigatacity` usually leave `headline` and `overview` empty and put event details in `note`.
 Public event `DESCRIPTION` is therefore sourced from `note` only, with video URLs appended when present.

+`until_at` is present on public one-off events as well as recurring events, so it is not mapped.
+Public calendars also use 60-year `until_at` horizons for recurring events that have no explicit end date.
+RFC 5545 allows unbounded `RRULE`s, so these are exported without synthesizing an `UNTIL`.